Sebastian Gorka Says He Won’t Renew His Contract With Fox News

 After leaving the Trump White House, Gorka joined Fox News as a national security strategist in November of 2017.

-The avid Trump supporter now has a daily radio show, America First With Dr. Sebastian Gorka on the Salem Radio Network, but he hasn’t ruled out appearing on Fox News now and then as a “free agent.”
+The avid Trump supporter now has a daily radio show, America First With Dr. Sebastian Gorka, on the Salem Radio Network, but he hasn’t ruled out appearing on Fox News now and then as a “free agent.”

 “I’m still supporting Sean Hannity and other Fox shows as a free agent as my new schedule permits.”